SpektraSystems/Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Page 02.md

 7. You may encounter a popup entitled Stay signed in? with buttons for No and Yes - Choose **No**

-8. You may encounter a popup entitled Welcome to Microsoft Azure with buttons for Start Tour and Maybe Later - Choose Maybe Later
+8. You may encounter a popup entitled Welcome to Microsoft Azure with buttons for Start Tour and Maybe Later - Choose **Maybe Later**.

-9. Click Next on the bottom right of this page
+9. Click **Next** on the bottom right of this page.

 **Getting started with Hyperscale (Citus) extension for PostgreSQL**